 The report provides an overview of the role of renewables in heating and cooling with context on the different technological options and applications.
 It showcases supporting policy mechanisms necessary to support the development and deployment of renewables in heating and cooling.
 The report builds on the classification of renewable energy policies presented in our other joint publication: Renewable Energy Policies in a Time of Transition.

-Read more about this study in our background article.
+Read the key findings of this study in our background article.